 Your Prestige's all new compact and ventilated housing minimizes space requirements making it easy to position anywhere in your busy office.
+The Prestige is easy to mount on your wall.

 1.3 Applications for the Prestige

 1.3.1 Internet Access